SimoesDP/Unicamp-UAV-Dataset/README.md

 - To access the dataset, visit [Unicamp-UAV](https://drive.google.com/drive/folders/1ZpdnmakLtd6gXynRRjebpSZ1rD3TfehJ?usp=sharing);
 - If you use our dataset in your work, please cite us:

-_SIMÕES, D. P.; OLIVEIRA, H. C. Advancements in human detection using UAV imagery: the Unicamp-UAV dataset and a comparison of recent YOLO models.
+_SIMÕES, D. P.; OLIVEIRA, H. C.; PEREIRA, D. R. Human detection using UAV imagery: the Unicamp-UAV dataset and a comparison of recent YOLO models.
 ISPRS Journal of Photogrammetry and Remote Sensing.
 2025.
 Submitted for publication._